 Sensory bins are an incredible way to introduce new textures and imaginative play for children.
-But for those with autism and sensory processing disorder, sensory bins can be used as a form of therapy.
+But for those kids with autism and sensory processing disorder, sensory bins are a useful form of therapy.
 If you have no clue about how to make sensory bins, there are easy sensory bins to get you started!

 When I first started doing sensory bins for my son with autism, I had no idea what to put in a sensory bin.
 So, my research began!
 When researching sensory bin activities, I kept a couple of things in mind: